CandaceCheung/pro-man/readme.md

 ```

 ### Server
+- DB_HOST: The host name of database in production mode, in development mode, just leave it blank
 - POSTGRES_DB: The database name you created for the project
 - POSTGRES_USER: The user in the database
 - POSTGRES_PASSWORD: The password into the database